-The definition of a financial asset includes cash (MFRS132.11).
-Where the reporting entity has legal title to cash (e.g. because funds are held in a bank account to which the entity is the contractual beneficiary) there is clearly a financial asset in most circumstances.
-However, the MFRS 132.11 definition also requires that to be a financial asset the item in question must also be an asset.
-Accordingly, entities should recognise client money as an asset (and an associated liability) if the general MFRS definitions of an asset and liability are met:
+MFRS 132's definition of a financial asset includes cash.
+In many arrangements involving client money, the reporting entity will have legal title to cash (eg because funds are held in a bank account to which the reporting entity is the contractual beneficiary) meaning that this part of the definition will clearly be met in most circumstances.
+However, the definition in MFRS 132 requires that for there to be a financial asset the item in question must also be an asset.
+Accordingly, entities should recognise client money as an asset (and an associated liability) if the general MFRS definitions of an asset and liability contained in the Conceptual Framework for Financial Reporting1 (2018) are met.
+These definitions are as follows: